 - Can I use LXD inside my container, so I can have containers inside my container?

 - Yes.
 See here.

 - Do you back up my container?

 - No, I do not back up your container for you.
 You are responsible for backing up your own data.
-If you need help setting this up, contact me and I can suggest some approaches.
+If you need help setting this up, contact us and we can suggest some approaches.